New B-21 bomber named 'Raider': U.S. Air Force

-WASHINGTON Northrop Grumman Corp's B-21 long-range bomber will be called "Raider," U.S. Air Force Secretary Deborah James said on Monday.
+WASHINGTON (Reuters) - Northrop Grumman Corp's B-21 long-range bomber will be called "Raider," U.S. Air Force Secretary Deborah James said on Monday.

 The estimated $80 billion program has been shrouded in secrecy since its inception for fear of revealing military secrets to potential enemies.